Updated in December 2014

 Typically, writers who get frustrated by the endless process of submission and rejection often look to self-publishing for satisfaction.
 Why waste countless months or years trying to please this or that picky agent/editor when you can easily get your book available on Kindle (or as print-on-demand) at almost no cost to you?

-To the credit of many who self-publish, independent authors can be fiercely passionate about their work and their process, and much happier and satisfied going it alone.
+That said, independent authors are fiercely passionate about their work and their process, and some are much happier and satisfied going it alone.
 But those who succeed and profit often devote years of their life, if not their entire lives, to marketing and promoting their work, and have a flair for entrepreneurship.
 In short: It’s a ton of work, like starting a small business (if you do it right).

 - Publishing is a business, just like Hollywood or Broadway.
 Publishers, editors, and agents support authors or projects that will make money and provide a good return on investment.
 It used to be that this return on investment could happen over a period of years or several books.
 Now, it needs to happen with one book and in less than one year.